SAP-samples/teched2024-XP280/exercises/ex2/README.md

 ## Exercise 2.2 - Execute Terraform

 After completing these steps, you will have executed the Terraform configuration and successfully created a subaccount in your global account.

-To execute Terraform open a new Terminal window to enter the Terraform commands:
+Ideally you need to be in the same Terminal window you used before.

+> This is especially the case if you are not using a `devcontainer.env` file in conjunction with a [dev container](../ex0/README.md#dev-container-recommended), and have [exported the `BTP_USERNAME` and `BTP_PASSWORD` environment variables](../ex0/README.md#exporting-environment-variables) in the shell session.
+If you do have to start a new Terminal window, make sure you export the two environment variables again.

-1. In the terminal change to the `terraform_build` directory that you already created.
+1. Ensure you're in the `terraform_build/` directory that you already created.

-    ```bash
-    cd terraform_build
-    ```

 1. First we want to make sure that everything is properly formated.
 The Terraform CLI supports us with this.